kaz-utashiro/Getopt-EX-autocolor/README.md

 such as [Getopt::EX::termcolor::Apple\_Terminal](https://metacpan.org/pod/Getopt::EX::termcolor::Apple_Terminal).

-Each sub-module is expected to have `&get_color` function which returns RGB value list between 0 and 65535.
-If the sub-module was found and `&get_color` function exists, its result with `background` parameter is taken as a background color of the terminal.
+Each sub-module is expected to have `&get_color` function which return the list of RGB values for requested name, but currently name `background` is only supported.
+Each RGB values are expected in a range of 0 to 255 by default.
+If the list first entry is a HASH reference, it may include maximum number indication like `{ max => 65535 }`.

-Luminance is caliculated from RGB values by this equation and produces decimal value from 0 to 100.
+Terminal luminance is calculated from RGB values by this equation and produces decimal value from 0 to 100.

-    ( 30 * R + 59 * G + 11 * B ) / 65535
+    ( 30 * R + 59 * G + 11 * B ) / MAX

-If the environment variable `TERM_LUMINANCE` is defined, its value is used as a luminance without calling sub-modules.
-The value of `TERM_LUMINANCE` is expected in range of 0 to 100.
+If the environment variable `TERM_BGCOLOR` is defined, it is used as a background RGB value without calling sub-modules.
+RGB value is a combination of integer described in 24bit/12bit hex or 24bit decimal format.

+    24bit hex     #000000 .. #FFFFFF
+    12bit hex     #000 .. #FFF
+    24bit decimal 0,0,0 ..
+255,255,255

-You can set `TERM_LUMINANCE` in you start up file of shell, like:
+You can set `TERM_BGCOLOR` in you start up file of shell.
+This module has utility function `bgcolor` which can be used like this:

-    export TERM_LUMINANCE=`perl -MGetopt::EX::termcolor=luminance -e luminance`
+    export TERM_BGCOLOR=`perl -MGetopt::EX::termcolor=bgcolor -e bgcolor`
-    : ${TERM_LUMINANCE:=100}
+    : ${TERM_BGCOLOR:=#FFFFFF}

 # MODULE FUNCTION